ddps-lab/architect-cloud/README.md

 # architect-cloud

-If your Google cloud console is disconnected then run below command again.
+If your Google Cloud Console is disconnected then run the command below on Google Cloud Console again.

 $ export PROJECT_ID=$(gcloud config list --format 'value(core.project)')